-‘General Hospital’ Spoilers: Nina Smashes Valentin Watch – Curtis Discovers Hidden Bug
+‘General Hospital’ Spoilers: Nina Smashes Valentin Watch, Curtis Discovers Hidden Bug

-General Hospital spoilers say Thursday, May 11 is the day that Anna Devane’s (Finola Hughes) treachery is exposed and it’s Nina Clay (Michelle Stafford) and Curtis Ashford (Donnell Turner) who uncover that she’s been spying on Valentin Cassadine (James Patrick Stuart).
+General Hospital spoilers say Thursday, May 11 is the day that Anna Devane’s (Finola Hughes) treachery is exposed, and it’s Nina Clay (Michelle Stafford) and Curtis Ashford (Donnell Turner) who uncover that she’s been spying on Valentin Cassadine (James Patrick Stuart).
 All it takes to uncover the betrayal is Nina walking out on her husband and day drinking at the Metro Court, according to General Hospital spoilers.

 Nina Leaves Valentin Again

 As Thursday’s General Hospital begins, Valentin tries to get Nina to stay with him at Wyndemere, but she’s had enough.
-On Wednesday’s GH, Nina asked her husband if he had been sleeping with Anna and he said, “no” but then when she asked if he wanted to sleep with Anna, he hesitated before saying “no” a second time.
+On Wednesday’s GH, Nina asked her husband if he had been sleeping with Anna and he said, “no,” but when she asked if he wanted to sleep with Anna, he hesitated before saying “no” a second time.
 That lengthy pause broke their marriage.

 Nina asks Nathan if she can stay with him tonight, he says of course. #GH pic.twitter.com/aM0fUbEmKE